RealityETH/reality-eth-monorepo/packages/dapp/README.md

 To avoid the need to send repeated data to the blockchain, the content is split into a reusable template, and parameters that will be interpolated into the template.
 Parameters are treated like sprintf arguments.

-Multiple parameters can be assigned by delimiting with `␟` (`\u241f{), which is a Unicode record separator character.
+Multiple parameters can be assigned by delimiting with `␟` (`\u241f`), which is the Unicode unit separator character.

 The following template is pre-created with ID 0:
     `{"title": "%s", "type": "bool", "category": "%s"}`